Process and Self-Soothe Your Emotions

 For today’s article, I’m going to be focusing on how to respond to emotional triggers.
 The following 4 steps are especially useful if you are someone who tends to check out or suppress your feelings:

 When you are first learning how to process emotions in this way, it can be helpful to have a guide.
 I have recorded an audio meditation where I guide you through each of these steps.
-You can listen to it as many times as you need to.
-(To receive the link to the free audio recording, click here.)
+(Click here to listen to the audio recording as many times as you need to.)

 What To Do if Feel Overwhelmed By Your Emotions